simeononsecurity/simeononsecurity.ch/content/articles/navigating-disk-errors_-tools-and-techniques-for-disk-checks/index.en.md

 * **Regularly schedule disk checks:** Perform regular disk checks to proactively identify and fix disk errors before they cause data loss or system crashes.
 * **Run disk checks in a controlled environment:** Before running disk checks, close all unnecessary applications and ensure that the system is stable to avoid potential conflicts or interruptions.
-* **Backup important data:** Prior to running disk checks, it is recommended to create a backup of important data to prevent data loss in case of any unexpected issues during the disk checking process.
+* **Backup important data:** before running disk checks, it is recommended to create a backup of important data to prevent data loss in case of any unexpected issues during the disk checking process.
 * **Use the appropriate disk checking tool:** Different disk checking tools have different features and capabilities.
-Choose the tool that best suits your needs and the specific disk error you are trying to diagnose or repair.
+Choose the tool that best suits your needs and the specific disk error you're trying to diagnose or repair.
 * **Follow the tool's documentation:** Read and follow the documentation provided by the disk checking tool to understand its functionalities, options, and limitations.
 * **Take note of error messages:** Pay attention to any error messages or warnings generated by the disk checking tool.
 These messages can provide valuable insights into the nature and severity of the disk errors.

-> **Tip:** It is recommended to consult with a professional or seek expert advice if you are unsure about using disk checking tools or if you encounter complex disk error scenarios.
+> **Tip:** It is recommended to consult with a professional or seek expert advice if you're unsure about using disk checking tools or if you encounter complex disk error scenarios.

 Disk Error Diagnosis
 --------------------